AI Automation/Property Management

 Automate Maintenance Requests with a Custom Voice AI

-The best voice AI solution is a custom system using a dedicated phone number and a cloud function.
+The best voice AI solution for automating apartment maintenance requests is a custom system using a dedicated phone number and a cloud function.
 It directly captures tenant requests and routes them without per-unit SaaS fees.

-This approach is built for small buildings that need a dedicated, reliable intake channel.
-The complexity depends on your existing software.
-Integrating with a Google Sheet is a 2-week build.
-Connecting to a property management API like AppFolio requires more time for testing and authentication.
+This approach is well-suited for smaller building portfolios that need a dedicated, reliable intake channel.
+The engineering complexity and timeline depend significantly on your existing operational software.
+For example, integrating with a Google Sheet for routing can be a typical 2-week build, while connecting to a property management API like AppFolio would require more extensive time for testing and authentication with a live system.
+Syntora specializes in designing and implementing custom cloud-based voice processing systems, drawing on our experience with similar AI-driven document and communication pipelines in other industries.

 What Problem Does This Solve?